solisoares/therapy-aid-tool/README.md

 ## 📝 Current technologies and heuristics used

 ### Core
 * For the task of object detection we use a [YOLOv5](https://github.com/ultralytics/yolov5) trained deep learning model.
 YOLO detects where the main actors of a therapy session are by generating bounding boxes (bboxes) around each one of them.
-For our **current version**, the main actors of a **ASD therapy session** are the *Toddler*, *Caretaker* and the interactive teddy bear called [*PlusMe*](https://dl.acm.org/doi/pdf/10.1145/3491101.3519716?casa_token=iWYoiTNsB90AAAAA:x8TOj1oPpZoqyLTIV3FUw1yAIFTEnD_roG12wpDYmsIsg6JVSIjzj4whC2ky2Pj7oSv4GAU3FyX3).
+For this **current version**, the main actors of a **ASD therapy session** are the *Toddler*, *Caretaker* and the interactive teddy bear called [*PlusMe*](https://dl.acm.org/doi/pdf/10.1145/3491101.3519716?casa_token=iWYoiTNsB90AAAAA:x8TOj1oPpZoqyLTIV3FUw1yAIFTEnD_roG12wpDYmsIsg6JVSIjzj4whC2ky2Pj7oSv4GAU3FyX3).

 * These bboxes provide actors' location in the frame, and through the level of intersection (a flavor of IoU) of these bboxes we get a sense of how close they are to each other (closeness) and predict if an interaction is occuring.